furkan/sp-latex-template/README.md

 This is a LaTeX template for METU EEE Summer Practice reports.

-I advise uploading to [Overleaf](https://www.overleaf.com/read/gymnzgjmzzwh) instead of running locally.
+I advise using [Overleaf](https://www.overleaf.com/read/gymnzgjmzzwh) instead of running locally.

 Enjoy...
 (Despise less)